mhizterpaul/feed-reader-testing/README.md

 ## Getting-Up-And-Running

  the src folder contains my src code and work environment including the tests and the dist folder contains the app ready for use.
-To get all the tools I used to prepare and test the final app pls check out [build-tools.md](https://github.com/mhizterpaul/feed-reader-testing/blob/master/build-tools.md)
+To get all the tools I used to prepare and test the final app pls check out [build-tools.md](https://github.com/mhizterpaul/feed-reader-testing/blob/master/build-tools.md).
+ To run the feedreader app you need a browser and internet connnection. follow this [link](https://mhizterpaul.github.io/feed-reader-testing/dist/) to use the app. or you can clone this repo and lunch the index.html in the src folder in your browser.

 ## Contributing